DSkrzypiec/blogImpl/content/post/home-db/index.md

 On evening when scanner arrived I've scanned around 35 documents.
 There is still many more but even after this sample I felt it was a very good choice.
-It'll probably took me at least few evening to scan significant documents but once that will be done keeping up with new ones would required much effort.
+It'll probably took me at least few evening to scan significant documents but once that will be done keeping up with new ones will not require much effort.

 ![img](upload.png)